1. Getting started with Python#

 Install Python on your computer.

 Jupyter brings a web browser-based development environment supporting numerous programming languages.
-Even though, in the long run, it is not the most convenient space for exercising data science in Python (writing standalone scripts in some more advanced editors is the preferred option), we chose it here because of its educative advantages (interactive, easy to start with, etc.).
+Even though, in the long run, it is not the most convenient space for exercising data science in Python (writing standalone scripts in some more advanced editors is the preferred option), we chose it here because of its educative advantages (interactivity, beginner-friendliness, etc.).

 In Jupyter, we can work with:

-documents combining code, text, plots, tables, and other rich outputs; importantly, code chunks can be created, modified, and run interactively, which makes it a fine reporting tool for our basic data science needs; see Figure 1.1;code consoles — terminals for running code chunks interactively (read-eval-print loop);
+• Jupyter notebooks.ipynb documents combining code, text, plots, tables, and other rich outputs; importantly, code chunks can be created, modified, and run, which makes it a fine reporting tool for our common data science needs; see Figure 1.1;

-source files in many different languages — with syntax highlighting and the ability to send code to the associated consoles;
+• source files in a variety of programming languages — with syntax highlighting and the ability to send code to the associated consoles;

 and many more.

 Head to the official documentation of the Jupyter project.
-Watch the introductory video linked in the Overview section.
+Watch the introductory video linked in the Get Started section.

 Note